Karawkz/dsp/07-statistics.md

 * Sampling as well as model uncertainty.

 #### Frequentist:
-* Never relies on prior probabilities.
+* Never relies on posterior and prior probabilities.
 * Only sampling.

 ---